alphagov/govwifi-tech-docs/source/documentation/set_up.md

 # Set up GovWifi

-The GovWifi admin platform lets you manage your GovWifi environment.
-You can add and remove IP addresses and team members, get help and find performance metrics.
+The GovWifi admin platform lets you manage your GovWifi environment by allowing you to:

+- Find the connection details for the GovWifi RADIUS servers
+- Add the IP addresses of your authenticators
+- Manage your team members and their permissions
+- Find key performance metrics
+- Get help and support

 ## Step 1 - Create a new wifi installation